ornicar/play-cdi-leak/README.md

 Several factors can cause a classloader leak and prevents any memory from being reclaimed after a run.
 This causes OOM after a few runs, depending on the application size, and makes play dev workflow unusable.

-In this branch, the leak is caused by `kamon.Kamon.counter("foo")` in MyApplicationLoader.scala.
+In this branch, the leak is caused by `Foo.conn = redisClient.connectPubSub()` in MyApplicationLoader.scala.

+It seems that when a scala `object` has a reference to a resource, it prevents the resource from being released after a `run`, and causes the entire application instances and classes to remain loaded forever.

+It's arguably not great to have a reference a resource in an `object`, but I see many reasons why it would happen, and third party libraries like Kamon apparently do it.

 ## Demo project